Some links in this post may be affiliate links

 Echeveria carnicolor is endemic to Veracruz, Mexico.

-Would you would like to add these plants to your collection?
-Buy beautiful Echeveria Plants online from Etsy.
+Would you would like to add Echeveria carnicolor to your collection?
+You may acquire them online from Etsy (Link to Etsy).

-Echeveria carnicolor thrives in bright light with some direct sunlight, average warmth and moderately moist, well-drained soil coupled with fortnightly feeding during the growing season.
+Echeveria carnicolor blossoms in bright light with 4-6 hours of direct sunlight, average warmth of 16-280C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, succulents soil coupled with fortnightly feeding during the growing season.

 Echeveria carnicolor only requires repotting when it has become root-bound.
-Pruning is necessary to keep the plant neat and tidy as well as discourage pests and diseases infestation.
-Keep reading for more on these growing conditions.
+Pruning is necessary to keep the plant neat as well as discourage pests and diseases infestation.
+Keep reading for more on these growing conditions and how to achieve them.

-Echeveria carnicolor grows best in bright light with some direct sunlight to enhance leaf color.
+Echeveria carnicolor grows best in bright light with 4-6 hours of direct sunlight to enhance leaf color.
 Too little light will result in a leggy plant (elongated stems).

-It can also grow in full sunlight but do not expose it to too hot sunlight before acclimating it as it can get sun scorched.
+It can also grow in full sunlight but do not expose it to hot midday sunshine before acclimating it as it can get sun scorched.

 Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and also prevent lopsided growth.

-Water Echeveria carnicolor thoroughly during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water Echeveria carnicolor thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

-Average warmth between 16-280C during the growing season is ideal for Echeveria carnicolor.
-Keep it away from cold draughts to avoid sudden changes in temperature inorder to maintain a constantly warm temperature.
+Average warmth of 16-280C during the growing season is ideal for Echeveria carnicolor.
+Keep it away from cold drafts to avoid sudden changes in temperature inorder to maintain a constantly warm temperature.

-Average room humidity is ideal for Echeveria carnicolor.
-It has no need for high humidity.
-Ensure good air circulation to prevent fungal disease infestations.
+Moderate room humidity of 50-55% is ideal for Echeveria carnicolor.
+It has no need for extra humidity.
+Ensure that there is good air circulation to prevent fungal disease infestations.

-Feed Echeveria carnicolor every 2 weeks during the growing season with a succulents fertilizer for lush growth.
+Feed Echeveria carnicolor every 2 weeks during the growing season with a balanced, water-soluble fertilizer for lush growth.
 Stop feeding during the dormancy stage (cold season) as growth is reduced at this time.

 Echeveria carnicolor have a small root system so frequent repotting is not necessary.
 Repot the plant at the beginning of the growing season only when it becomes crowded in its current pot.